 The proposed bill seeks to amend the Arkansas Pharmacy Benefits Manager Licensure Act with the goal of enhancing patient rights and improving access to medications.
-It establishes a legislative intent to regulate healthcare payors and pharmacy benefits managers, ensuring that patients are protected from unfair trade practices and have adequate access to pharmacy services.
+It establishes a clear legislative intent to regulate healthcare payors and pharmacy benefits managers (PBMs) to ensure fair access to pharmacy services and protect patients from unfair trade practices.
 The bill introduces new definitions, such as "affiliate," "carve-out network," "ghost network," and "self-administered prescription drug," which clarify the relationships and practices within pharmacy benefits management.
 It also prohibits unfair practices, including coercing enrollees to use specific affiliates and restricting pharmacy choices, while mandating clear communication regarding coverage exceptions and appeals.

 Statutes affected: Old version SB104 V2 - 3-19-2025 03:11 PM: 23-92-503, 03-19-2025, 23-92-506(b)